Aristocracy of Norway: Genesis

 The earliest times in today's Norway (c.
 10000 BC – c.
 1800 BC) had a relatively flat social structure, often based on kinship.
 People were hunters and gatherers who moved over distances in small parties.

 However, in the latest part of the Stone Age, some time around 4000 BC, permanent settlements were established in gradually increasing numbers.
 Before and parallelly with the introduction of agriculture c.
 2500 BC, hunter-gatherer societies became larger tribute societies with elements of stratification.
-Transition to agriculture was both a condition for and triggered the genesis of the very first aristocracy on the Scandinavian Peninsula.
+Transition to agriculture was both a condition and a trigger for the genesis of the very first aristocracy on the Scandinavian Peninsula.
 The first aristocracy known in archaeology appeared no later than c.
 1500 BC.

 Comparatively, transition to agriculture happened c.
 9000 BC in the Fertile Crescent and c.
 4000 BC in the British Isles.
 The most obvious reason for Scandinavia's relatively late transition is the Weichsel glaciation, i.e. the latest ice age.
 Norway was almost wholly covered by ice until c.
 7000 BC, and most of the ice sheet was not melted until c.
 6000 BC.